rob-mission/rome/content/_index.en.md

 ---
 title: " "
-description: "Impact Europe with the Gospel!"
+description: Impact Europe with the Gospel!
-featured_image: "/uploads/Perugia.jpg"
+featured_image: "/uploads/homepage.jpg"

 ---
 I am Rob.
 I am interested in the history and culture of Western Europe and I dream of a revival of the Christian faith in Europe.